alan-turing-institute/data-classification-app/README.md

  * Click View All Applications and check that a registration does not already exist for your webapp
  * Click New Application Registration
  * Choose a suitable application name (eg. DSH web management development)
- * Set the sign-on URL to the deployment URL eg. https://datasafehaven.azurewebsites.net/
- * Go to the Settings for this new registration
- * Under Reply URL add the authentication endpoint (you must include the trailing slash) eg. https://datasafehaven.azurewebsites.net/auth/complete/azuread-tenant-oauth2/
+ * Under Redirect URI add the authentication endpoint (you must include the trailing slash) eg. https://datasafehaven.azurewebsites.net/auth/complete/azuread-tenant-oauth2/
+ * Click Register
  * Under Required Permissions add the following permissions for Microsoft Graph:
    * Read directory data
    * Sign in and read user profile
    * Access directory as the signed in user
    * View users' email address
    * View users' basic profile
- * Under Keys, add a new Passwords called "App key".
+ * Under Certificates and secrets add a new client secret called "App key".
 Copy the value into a suitable keyvault as you won't be able to read it later.
 You will need it for the AZUREAD_OAUTH2_SECRET parameter in the `.env` file below.
- * Note the Application ID which will be needed for AZUREAD_OAUTH2_KEY.
+ * Under Overview copy the Application ID which will be needed for AZUREAD_OAUTH2_KEY in the `.env` file below.
+ * Under Branding set the home page URL eg,. https://datasafehaven.azurewebsites.net/

 ### Configure your environment settings